System representation

 source

-Return the lower bound transition probabilities from a source state or source/action pair to a target state.
+Return the lower bound transition probabilities of the ambiguity set to all target states.

 source